The Urinary System

 - Toxic: Chronic analgesic nephritis (phenacetin, aspirin), heavy metals (lead, cadmium)

-- Obstructive: Urinary obstruction due to stones, tumors, strictures, enlarged prostate
+- Obstructive: Urinary obstruction due to stones, tumors, enlarged prostate

 Stages of CRF